Newborn Sleep Patterns

 of about 8 hours at night.
 But because they have a small stomach, they must wake every

 few hours to eat.
-Most babies don’t begin sleeping through the night (6 to 8 hours)
+Most babies don’t start sleeping through the night (6 to 8 hours)

 until at least 3 months of age.
 But this can vary a lot.
 Some babies don’t sleep through